vloretocastillo/php-javascript-chat/README.md

 Calls to the backend are done via ajax calls.

-User information is stored in the localStorage until the user decides to leave the chat session.
+User information is stored in the localStorage until the user decided to leave the chat.